 With a sizable follower count of nearly 500k and the coveted golden verified badge, Slack’s Twitter channel is an important contributor to its social media success.
 Slack actively uses polls on Twitter to understand their audience’s opinions and boost engagement.

 Slack strategically includes links to its website on Twitter to increase referral traffic, while also sharing blogs as tweets to further enhance direct traffic.
+This helps them most of their content on different platforms.
 Another unique aspect of Slack’s Twitter marketing strategy is the outstanding customer service they provide on the platform.
 They consistently engage with users, responding to inquiries and feedback promptly, even if it’s in other languages.

 6. Experiments with podcasts

 After a few years, Slack created its own podcasts.
-The first was “The Slack Variety Pack” podcast, which set itself apart from the competition by offering a one-of-a-kind voice and unique stories about offices and workplaces.
+The first was “The Slack Variety Pack” podcast, which set itself apart from the competition by offering a one-of-a-kind voice and unique office stories.

 Slack Podcast